Gilmore Girls: A Year in the Life: Where the characters are now

 - Logan (Matt Czuchry) is living in London, engaged to be married, and also having an affair with Rory.

-- Lane Kim (Keiko Agena) is still married to Zack and still living in Stars Hollow, where she raises twins and plays drums in Hep Alien.
+- Lane Kim (Keiko Agena) is still married to Zack (Todd Lowe) and living in Stars Hollow, where she raises twins and plays drums in Hep Alien.

 Watch EW Reunites: Gilmore Girls here now on the new People/Entertainment Weekly Network (PEN).
 Go to PEOPLE.com/PEN, or download the PEN app on Apple TV, Roku Players, Amazon Fire TV, Xumo, Chromecast, iOS, and Android devices.